ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Visualize_Results.md

  <br/>
  <img src="../Images/vis5.png" width="75%" >

-  Notice that on the left hand side you have 2 datasets.
+  Notice that on the left hand side you have 2 datasets: `Lead_Scored_Dataset` and `Recommendations`.

-6. Click on the second dataset and then click on ‘Advanced Editor’.
-Copy the code in side this
  <br/>
  <img src="../Images/vis6.png" width="75%" >

-7. Next, click on the first dataset and then click on ‘Advanced Editor’.
-Delete the code here and paste what you had copied earlier
  <br/>
  <img src="../Images/vis7.png" width="75%" >

-8. Next, click on the second dataset and press the delete key on your keyboard.
+8. Next, click on the second dataset (`Recommendations`)  and press the delete key on your keyboard.
 You will see a pop up asking if you want to delete it.
 Click on `delete`.
  <br/>
  <img src="../Images/vis8.png" width="50%" >